-Sacred harp singing is considered to be one of the oldest forms of American folk music.
-It dates back to the 1700s, to a choral style that developed in the churches of colonial New England, but eventually took root in the rural south.
+Sacred Harp singing is considered to be one of the oldest forms of American folk music.
+It dates back to the 1700s, to a choral style that developed in the churches of colonial New England, but eventually took root in the South.
 It’s a participatory tradition, which means that singers perform for themselves, not for an audience.
-Today, Sacred harp is experiencing something of a renaissance, some even characterize it as the punk rock of choral music.
+Today, Sacred Harp is experiencing something of a renaissance, some even characterize it as the punk rock of choral music.

 An increasing number of music lovers have been rediscovering this singing style across the country and abroad.
-In Berkeley, a sacred harp group formed eight years ago and is slowly attracting more and more members.
+In Berkeley, a Sacred Harp group formed about ten years ago and is slowly attracting more and more members.

 “I have been working on a short explanation of this ever since I got this tattoo,” she says, pointing to the notes to a hymn called “Africa” on her left arm.
-It’s written in shape-notes, rectangles, diamonds and triangles “and realized the very next day that I was going to spend the rest of my life explaining what sacred harp is to people.”
+It’s written in shape-notes, rectangles, diamonds and triangles.
+Blair says she “realized the very next day that I was going to spend the rest of my life explaining what Sacred Harp is to people.”

-Sacred harp is one of the oldest forms of American folk music.
-It was developed in the churches of New England 200 years ago.
+Sacred Harp is one of the oldest forms of American folk music.
+It was developed in the churches of New England more than 200 years ago.
 The brash singing style quickly died out as music scholars of the day dismissed it as too crude for church.
 The tradition eventually took root in the rural south where it is still sung to this day.

 “I’m not religious … We sing in church, but it’s just in a church, it’s not like at church.
 I do feel sometimes like it’s a bit of a guilty pleasure in San Francisco.”

 It’s a guilty pleasure because the words are steeped in Evangelical Christian theology.